-If you wish to access or correct your personal information, please write to our Privacy Officer at Steadfast Life Pty Ltd, Level 11/122 Arthur Street, North Sydney NSW 2059 or email firstname.lastname@example.org.
+If you wish to access or correct your personal information, please write to our Privacy Officer at Steadfast Life Pty Ltd, Level 2, 25 Cooper Street, Surry Hills NSW 2010 or email firstname.lastname@example.org.
 We may charge you a service fee for retrieving and sending the information to you.

 In some limited cases, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.